By john from Mansfield, AR

-Plant 4 or 5 different lettuce's in your lettuce bed then you can have a variety of greens to eat.
+Plant 4 or 5 different varieties of lettuce in your lettuce bed then you can have a variety of greens to eat.
 When cutting you lettuce off, just break off the leaves and leave the roots growing.
 It will produce more lettuce for you to eat.
-If the lettuce has dead leaves on it, just snip them off and it will grow again.
-Keep your lettuce watered if the weather is dry.

 I have been growing lettuce for 3 months now and they have been doing really well.
 All the lettuce plants, because they were planted at the same time, are starting to flower.
 Can I plant these again and how do I do it?
 I am not sure of the variety of lettuce, I think it is a mignonette.